Sonari, Jamshedpur

 Sonari is the largest residential area in the city of Jamshedpur, which is also served by Sonari Airport (IATA: IXW, ICAO: VEJS).
 Domuhani bridge in Marine Drive connects Sonari with NH-33.
 The area is easily accessible through Marine Drive (Western Corridor) from Adityapur, Kadma, which also connects it with the Northern towns of Sakchi and Bistupur.

-Apart from the residential area, there is a large area of green cover.
-One can take in nature's beauty where the Subarnarekha and Kharkhai rivers meet at Domuhani.

-Residential

-Sonari has Ashiana Gardens by Ashiana Housing.
+The major roads such as Rivers Meet Road (a stretch of road from CH Area Circle to Domuhani), Balichela Road (a road running between the Sonari Town connects Balichela Junction to Kagal Nagar), and Dispensary Road (a city road running through Balichela).

+Infrastructure

+Sonari houses plenty of housing societies and apartments.
+It has 2nd highest number of residential societies in the city.
+The area is divided into 4 layouts - North, West, East and South.